Connect with us

 Most medical centers require individuals to be at least 18 years old for bottom surgery and chest, or “top,” surgery, though some do perform top surgery on younger teens if the patient, their parents, and health care providers agree the procedure is appropriate.

 Much of the confusion is over puberty blockers, drugs that have been used for decades for children who enter puberty too early.
-A common assertion anti-trans groups and legislators make is that puberty blockers are dangerous and to infertility.
+A common assertion anti-trans groups and legislators make is that puberty blockers are dangerous and lead to infertility.
 This is not the case, said Coles.
 “Puberty blockers are fully reversible medications.
 They work like a pause button on puberty.”

 Fertility may be impaired, however, in those who go straight from puberty blockers to hormone therapy, which is why the current medical guidelines require fertility counseling prior to any gender-affirming medical care, said Turban.